kristjanreba/machine-learning-library/README.md

 # machine-learning-library

-This repository includes implementations of some machine learning algorithms, using only numpy and matplotlib.
+This repository includes implementations of some machine learning algorithms, using only numpy (math library) and matplotlib (plotting library).

 Currently included:
 - Linear regression